 Dancing can burn up to 600 calories an hour according to a study out of the University of Brighton.
 Unlike traditional running or swimming, you’re less likely to get bored doing it.
 Over the last few years classes like Zumba have taken off and people of all ages gather together to dance their hearts out while keeping their body strong.

 If you’ve ever taken a dance class, you know that it involves thought.
-Even group dance classes where you follow along take some brain power.
-That’s why Dancing has been linked to a reduced risk of dementia as stated by the New England Journal of medicine.
-So time to get footloose and fancy free all the way into your 80s and 90s.
+Even group dance classes where you follow along take some brainpower.
+That’s why dancing has been linked to a reduced risk of dementia as stated by the New England Journal of medicine.
+Time to get footloose and fancy-free all the way into your 80s and 90s.

 Stress is linked to dozens of diseases, but more than that- stress is, well, stressful.
 Something as simple as dancing around your room, dancing with a partner or even getting down with your friends at a bar can help elevate your mood and reduce stress.
 The European Journal of Sport Science’s study revealed that dance can elicit changes in mood.

 Ok, now you know dancing can be enjoyable and healthy, so which of your favorite dance moves will you be showcasing to your friends?
 Robot anyone…?